TwoFX/TemplateCS/README.md

 1. Input and Output.
 There are functions for reading input in various forms with minimal pain.
-For Google Code Jam, the handling of input and output files is handled so that only a single test case has to be considered by the programmer at any point.
+For Google Code Jam, the handling of input and output files is done so that only a single test case has to be considered by the programmer at any point.

 2. Rapid brute force.
 Numerous methods and extension methods are provided that enable quickly iterating over the problem space of a given task.
-These include simple functions such as generating all combinations and ermutations of a collection but also slightly more advanced oerations such as a rather versatile method for generating cartesian products.
+These include simple functions such as generating all combinations and permutations of a collection but also slightly more advanced operations such as a rather versatile method for generating cartesian products.

 3. Common patterns.
 Some rather common patterns which can be factored out, such